jadibdev/Meals/README.md

 # MEALS KING APP
 A JavaScript Project Meals King App: A web app that display meals categories, category list items, meal items popup model showing details and comment form.
 The app allows users to like and comment on a favorite meal.
 Meals data is fetched from MealDB API
-Likes and comment are stored in the Involvement API provided by Microverse.
+Likes and comments are stored in the Involvement API provided by Microverse.

 ## Built With
-Webpack
+- Webpack
-Loadash
+- Loadash
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Meal DB API
+- Meal DB API
-Involvement API
+- Involvement API

 ## Live Demo (if available)
 Live Demo Link